tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-cluster.md

      ```
    - Note:
      - `5` Is the cluster size.
-     - Replace `$HOME/contract` with your contract directory path (Path to build directory of contract binaries).
+     - Replace `$HOME/contract` with your contract directory path (Path to build a directory of contract binaries).
      - Replace `$HOME/hosts.txt` with your preferred hosts file path (Path to the Preferred Hosts file created in the previous step).
      - Replace `/usr/bin/node` and `index.js` with your binary path and arguments.
    - This will create an Evernode cluster in the preferred hosts and outputs the instance details.